microsoft/microsoft-ui-xaml-specs/active/PagerControl/PagerControl.md

 For an example, see the introduction to the PasswordBox control (http://docs.microsoft.com/windows/uwp/design/controls-and-patterns/password-box). -->

+This widget would provide a customizable pager UI, generic states, and generic events that can be configured to navigate pages for several view controls.

 # Examples
 <!-- Use this section to explain the features of the API, showing